ADGEfficiency/energy-py/readme.md

 Learning performance of the DQN agent on the flexibility environment across two random seeds.
 The red line is a naive benchmark agent.
 The reward per episode can be directly interpreted as dollars per day.

+Performance of a baseline agent versus two learning agents on the flexibility environment:

 ![fig](assets/tb1.png)

 ## Installation